NesibeYilmazer/NesibeYilmazer/README.md

 # Hi there 👋  I'm Nesibe #

  <p>
-    I am a, 21-year-old woman trying to become a "developer" in the IT community and adapt to Germany.
+    I am a, 21-year-old woman trying to become a "developer" in the IT community.
 I am looking for the fastest ways to find a job.
     I've never worked before in any workplace and I have no salary or income source.
-My mother language is Turkish.
-I have high school certificate.
+My main language is Turkish.
 I’m currently learning German and English and the Full Stack Developement now.
-I do not have a university background, but, just for now..